More than a feel-good story: How former walk-on Callie Lind became a prolific shooter for UW women’s basketball

 “As soon as I got the opportunity to work on my game after the season was over that’s pretty much all I did during quarantine.
 I just worked out a ton.”

 Lind spent the summer at Eastside Basketball Club in Redmond training with coaches she’s known since she was 8 years old and credits them for refining her jump shot.
-She got to the gym early in the morning and left late at night while attempting 750-1,000 shots a day.
+She got to the gym early in the morning and left late at night while attempting 750 to 1,000 shots a day.

 “I knew that’s the one thing I can offer since I’m not tall or super-duper athletic,” said Lind, who has long admired Duncan Robinson, the former Division III star who transferred to Michigan and rose to NBA stardom with the Miami Heat as a undrafted three-point specialist.
 “You can pretty much find a role on any team at any level if you can shoot.”